Expression of Pain : Somnath Hore

 Somnath Hore Works

 In 1958, Somnath Hore moved to Delhi to join the Delhi Polytechnic.
-Here he experimented and analyzed different methods of printmaking, like, wood engraving, etching, lithograph, and drypoint to negotiate with his political image-making.
+Here he experimented with and analyzed different methods of printmaking, like, wood engraving, etching, lithograph, and drypoint to negotiate with his political image-making.
 Krishna Reddy’s color intaglio provided him the stimulus to master the technique, which very few succeeded.
-His prints started gaining attention and prominence across the country and were referred by his contemporaries in the cultural field.
-At a peak of his artistic progress, Somnath Hore left Delhi and moved back to Calcutta.
+His prints started gaining attention and prominence across the country and were referred to by his contemporaries in the cultural field.
+At the peak of his artistic progress, Somnath Hore left Delhi and moved back to Calcutta.

 In 1969, Dinkar Kowshik requested him to move to Santiniketan and join the Print Making Department at Kala Bhabana.
 It was during this time that Calcutta was going through political and social upheaval and Hore’s artistic dogma was disturbed by the conflict.
 Shifting to Santiniketan allowed him to imbibe the teachings of Rabindranath Tagore and continue his work under the encouragement of Benode Behari Mukherjee and Ramkinkar Baiz.
 Later in his quasi-autobiographical essay called My Concept of Art, he admitted to the ‘gap between socialist philosophy and socialist parties’.
 His works gradually became more cerebral and his subjects more universally emotive.
 It is here in Santiniketan, that Somnath Hore developed his pulp print technique with the Wound series.
-The meditative white on the white surface texture of cuts and peels, of skinned and bruised, intensified the core expression of pain and suffering which he advocated throughout his life.
+The meditative white on the white surface texture of cuts and peels, of skinned and bruised, intensified the core expression of pain and suffering that he advocated throughout his life.

 Prof. R. Shiv Kumar points out in the essay Somnath Hore: A Reclusive Socialist and a Modernist, “(Thus) what appears to be abstraction is both a de-particularization of suffering to give it a broader humanist perspective and materialist use of the medium to make suffering viscerally palpable; a new liaison between theme and process, between image and its making.”
-During this time, he also started making sculptures, twisting and turning wax sheets, cutting them with hot blades, making marks, thrusting his fingertips on its surface, which resonated with the impression of his Wounds.
+During this time, he also started making sculptures, twisting and turning wax sheets, cutting them with hot blades, making marks, and thrusting his fingertips on its surface, which resonated with the impression of his Wounds.

 Somnath Hore’s life and work is regarded across the globe.
 Outside the country, his works have been viewed at the Warsaw Biennale of Graphic Arts, Sao Paolo Biennale, Venice Biennale, and Lugano Internation Graphics Biennale.
-In 1984, he was made Professor Emeritus at the Viswa Bharati University, and in the same year, he was honored with the Aban-Gagan award.
+In 1984, he was made Professor Emeritus at the Viswa Bharati University, and in the same year, he was honored with the Aban-Gagan Award.
 In 2004, he received the Lalit Kala Ratna Puraskar.

 References: